RxSwiftCommunity/RxMultipeer/README.md

 websockets.
 At the moment it only comes with support for Apple's MultipeerConnectivity, however you can easily write your own adapters for different protocols.

-Please note that NKMultipeer makes heavy use of [RxSwift][RxSwift] which you should read up on if unfamiliar with Rx* libraries.
+Please note that NKMultipeer makes heavy use of [RxSwift][RxSwift] which you should read up on if unfamiliar with Rx\* libraries.
+In this library, **everything is a stream**.

 ## Installation